awk Programs

 (see section Noting Data File Boundaries).

-This version has one major difference from traditional versions of wc
+This version has one major difference from traditional versions of wc.

 Our version always prints the counts in the order lines, words,